Case Study – The Art Of Legal Negotiation

 Our opponent determined that our client would start with a low offer and then gradually increase it against counter-offers to end up at a sum that was around the highest our client would be prepared to go, and they may even agree to go a bit further to have the whole process over with quickly.
 Adding to our concerns the price our client advised us he would be prepared to pay was high and probably included an element to counter our client’s feeling of guilt that things had got to this stage.

-To counter this we devised a negotiation strategy to avoid our client paying more than what was reasonable and fair, and to help avoid a protracted negotiation in what was a somewhat acrimonious split.
+To counter this we devised a legal negotiation strategy to avoid our client paying more than what was reasonable and fair, and to help avoid a protracted negotiation in what was a somewhat acrimonious split.
 Instead of starting with the lowest offer, we made a detailed analysis of the real value of what our client would be ‘buying’.
 We then made an offer for the business based on this analysis which we shared with our opponent.
 We set out what our client would be gaining but also the significant risks and problems he would face with his co-director leaving the business.
 We then set a price based on this and said it was our client’s best offer.

 Predictably our client’s co-director came back with a counter-offer that was way above the offered price.
 Instead of increasing the offer, we discounted the costs of responding to the counter-offer and then offered a lower settlement sum.
 We repeated in our response that this was now ‘our client’s best offer’.
 Incredulous and perhaps confused our opponent again demanded a sum in excess of the sum offered, expecting our client’s offer to be increased.